 Are the proposed 2024 Test Year operating and maintenance expenses appropriate?

+Are the 2024 proposed compensation related costs (including, FTEs, wages, salaries, benefits, incentives, overtime, pension and OPEB costs) appropriate?
 (Agreed to add new issue)

+Are the 2024 proposed shared services and corporate services costs appropriate, including the proposed Centralized Functions Cost Allocation Methodology (CFCAM)?
 (Agreed to add new issue)

 Are the proposed harmonized depreciation rates and the 2024 Test Year depreciation expense appropriate?

+Are the proposed 2024 Site Restoration Costs appropriate, and should the OEB establish a segregated fund for the Site Restoration Costs?
 (Agreed to add new issue)

 Are the proposed 2024 income and property tax expenses appropriate?

 In relation to the 2024 Test Year gas cost forecast,